-Students are limited to entering one debate event, one interp contest and one extemp contest as well as Congress.
-Students who compete in CX cannot also enter LD at the UIL district meet.
+Students are limited to entering one debate event, one interp contest and one extemp contest in addition to Congress.
+So, students who compete in CX cannot enter LD at the UIL district meet.
 They can, however, enter other speaking events and academic contests.